Skip to content

 iam_client.update_account_password_policy(RequireUppercaseCharacters=False)

-# this mocked provider is defined in fixtures
+# This mocked provider is defined in test fixtures

 aws_provider = set_mocked_aws_provider([AWS_REGION_US_EAST_1])

-# The Prowler service import MUST be made within the decorated
+# Step 4: Ensure Prowler service imports occur within the decorated function

-# code not to make real API calls to the AWS service.
+# This prevents accidental real API calls to AWS during test execution

 from prowler.providers.aws.services.iam.iam_service import IAM